googleinterns/step54-2020/search-sentiments-map/README.md

 3. Deploy to "trending-search-sentiments.appspot.com" with
 `gcloud app deploy`

-Need to have project ID set before deploying or running:
+Make sure you have set the project ID before deploying or running.
+To do so, run:
 `gcloud config set project PROJECT_ID` or `export GCLOUD_PROJECT=...`

 Need to have an .env file to run with custom search.
 File format: